 By Donna Rosinski

 A few weeks ago, a mom left a message on my answering machine asking me this question: “Must schools provide gluten- and casein-free foods if parents request them?”
-She had attended a TACA conference on medical treatments, and had decided to try the gluten- and casein-free (GFCF) diet with her child.
+She had attended our conference on alternative biomedical treatments last fall, and had decided to try the gluten- and casein-free (GFCF) diet with her child.
 She felt that her child was responding well and wanted to make sure that the school was following through.
 Her child participated in an early childhood program where lunch was provided for all students.

 What I found out, after doing some research, is that what this mom was told was wrong.
 School districts must provide substitute foods at no extra charge to the family if a child is considered handicapped under Section 504 of the Rehabilitation Act of 1973.
 There are certain conditions that must be met, though.
 First, the nutrition goals must be written into the IEP, which then allows special education funds to cover the costs.
 Also, the request must be supported by a statement signed by a licensed physician.

-This statement must identify the child’s disability and explain why the disability restricts the child’s diet.
+This statement must identify the child’s handicap and explain why the handicap restricts the child’s diet.
 It also has to specify the major life activity affected by the handicap (it helps to relate the diet to the educational goals in the IEP).
 Finally, the statement must specify the food or foods to be omitted from the child’s diet, and the other foods that must be substituted.
-(Note that while schools are required to substitute allergy-friendly foods, they are not currently required to provide organic food.)

-The next challenge is convincing the school district that they are required to provide alternate foods.
-When the parent mentioned at the beginning of this article talked to the educators at her child’s program, they laughed at her and dismissed the notion that they were responsible for providing casein- and gluten-free food choices.
+The next hardest part will be convincing the school district that they are required to do this.
+The facts that I have presented here do not seem to be generally known by parents, school personnel, or physicians.
+In fact, when the mom that I spoke about at the beginning of this story talked to the educators at her child’s early childhood program, they laughed at her and dismissed the notion that they were responsible for providing casein- and gluten-free food choices.
 But after they called the Department of Public Instruction and checked, they stopped laughing.

-Although the parent mentioned above persuaded her child’s early childhood program to provide casein- and gluten-free food, they then asked her to do the purchasing (instructing her not to go to Whole Foods Market!) and asked her to submit the bills for reimbursement.
-Parents are not required to comply with such requests; parents of children without disabilities are not required to purchase food on behalf of the school district.
+Although the mom above persuaded her child’s early childhood program to provide casein- and gluten-free food, they then asked her to do the food purchasing (and instructed her not to go to Whole Foods Market!) and asked her to submit the bills for reimbursement.
+Parents should feel free to refuse such requests.
+Every school district has food service personnel who are hired to do those things.
+Since parents of children without disabilities are not required to purchase their children’s food, we should not be required to either.